pawel-slowik/docker-containers-proxy/README.md

 - There's a catch-all / default proxy that always responds with a HTTP 400 Bad Request error.
 This is to make sure that the proxied servers only handle requests that are explicitly targeted at a given server.
+- There's also a simple dashboard listing all the proxied containers with their respective URLs.
+It can be accessed with the `_dashboard` host name.
 - As mentioned above in the section regarding DNS configuration, the generated host names must be made resolvable, e.g. by manually adding entries to the `/etc/hosts` file: